 A New Treatment Can Relieve Food Allergies, But Few Doctors Offer It

 Scouring ingredient lists.
 Carrying an EpiPen.
 Sitting at the special lunch table at school.
-These anxiety-ridden measures have become routine for families with severe food allergies, who know it only takes one wrong bite to end up in the emergency room.
+These anxiety-ridden measures have become routine for families with severe food allergies, who know it takes only one wrong bite to end up in the emergency room.

-Nearly 6 million U.S. children and teens— about 8 percent, or two per classroom — have food allergies.
-In children, peanut allergy, which can be life-threatening, has gone up more than 21 percent since 2010.
+Nearly 6 million U.S. children and teens — about 8 percent, or two per classroom — have food allergies.
+In children, allergy to peanuts, which can be life-threatening, has gone up more than 21 percent since 2010.

-Some parents of these kids – and adults with severe food allergies — are trying a new treatment.
+Some of these kids — as well as adults with severe food allergies — are trying a new treatment.
 And they're not waiting around for the Food and Drug Administration to approve it.
-The treatment, known as oral immunotherapy involves consuming tiny amounts of the trigger food, with gradual increases in dose.
-Over time the immune system learns to react less vigorously to the allergen.
+The treatment, known as oral immunotherapy, involves consuming tiny amounts of the trigger food, with gradual increases in dose.
+Over time, the immune system learns to react less vigorously to the allergen.

-Because there's not yet an FDA-approved version of this treatment, most providers don't yet offer it.
-So most patients can only get it by enrolling in research studies, of which there are have been dozens in recent years.
+Because there's not yet an FDA-approved version of this treatment, most medical providers don't yet offer it.
+So most patients can get it only by enrolling in research studies, of which there have been dozens in recent years.

-When Whitney Block, a clinical research nurse who helped run oral immunotherapy trials at Stanford University, saw that more than 2,000 people were on the waitlist to get into these studies, she decided to start offering it on her own.
-In 2017, Block opened her own clinic, National Allergy Center, in Redwood City and just launched a second site in southern California.
+When Whitney Block, a clinical research nurse who helped run oral immunotherapy trials at Stanford University, saw that more than 2,000 people were on the waitlist to get into these studies, she decided to start offering oral immunotherapy on her own.
+In 2017, Block opened her own clinic, National Allergy Center, in Redwood City, Calif., and just launched a second site in Southern California.

 "What I've done and continue to do in research trials I've brought out to private practice to make it available to more people," Block says.
-Patients have flown to the clinic from the East Coast, and even Bulgaria and the United Arab Emirates.
+Patients have flown to the clinic from the East Coast and even from Bulgaria and the United Arab Emirates.

-Block is among a small but growing number of allergists around the U.S. who have begun offering the therapy, without enrolling patients in trials.
-Just four board-certified allergists offered oral immunotherapy for food allergies in 2010, and the number surpassed 100 by 2017, according to the website OIT 101, which is run by parents who've had success with oral immunotherapy and maintains a directory of providers.
+Block is among a small but growing number of allergists around the U.S. who have begun offering the therapy without enrolling patients in trials.
+Just four board-certified allergists offered oral immunotherapy for food allergies in 2010, but the number surpassed 100 by 2017, according to the website OIT 101, which is run by parents who've had success with oral immunotherapy and maintains a directory of providers.

 The therapy is not a cure.
 People who get the treatment still have to read labels and cannot eat whatever they want.
 And the vast majority have to continue the treatments indefinitely to keep their tolerance.
 For peanut allergy, for instance, they would need to continue to consume roughly one peanut per day.